 Selected projects operate in eight countries in Asia and Africa.
 Partner country institutions include Higher education institutions form capital regions as well as smaller institutions from other regions.
 Partnerships support also thematic institutional cooperation between Finnish higher education institutions and in many projects, there is collaboration between universities and universities of applied sciences.
 Moreover, multi-stakeholder cooperation is emphasized.
 In addition to higher education institution partners, there are non-governmental organisation, ministries of education, other government organisation’s and private companies (for example ed-tech companies) involved from Finland and partner countries.

-The Ministry for Foreign Affairs in Finland has granted a total of 12 million euros to development cooperation projects carried out by higher education institutions (HEIs) in 2017-2020.
-The funding will be used to implement 20 projects in 16 countries to strengthen higher education in the developing world.
-The projects will last up to 3 years.
+The Ministry for Foreign Affairs in Finland granted a total of 12 million euros to development cooperation projects carried out by higher education institutions (HEIs) in 2017-2020.
+The funding was used to implement 20 projects in 16 countries to strengthen higher education in the developing world.

-The cooperation will focus on the least developed countries in Africa and Asia, especially on Finland’s development cooperation partner countries.
-Other countries, such as Peru and Myanmar, are also represented.
+The cooperation focused on the least developed countries in Africa and Asia, especially on Finland’s development cooperation partner countries.
+Other countries, such as Peru and Myanmar, were also represented.

-The cooperation takes place in HEI networks of varying size and geographical coverage.
-Several academic fields are covered, with a noteworthy focus on multi-disciplinary collaboration, business incubation and innovation, as well as teacher training and education.
+The cooperation took place in HEI networks of varying size and geographical coverage.
+Several academic fields were covered, with a noteworthy focus on multi-disciplinary collaboration, business incubation and innovation, as well as teacher training and education.

-The support is used to develop e.g. study programmes and teaching methods in the participating HEIs, to provide continuing education for the staff, and to strengthen research capacity and working life connections.
-The projects contribute to the development of subject-specific, methodological, pedagogical and administrative capacities in the HEIs.
+The support was used to develop e.g. study programmes and teaching methods in the participating HEIs, to provide continuing education for the staff, and to strengthen research capacity and working life connections.
+The projects contributed to the development of subject-specific, methodological, pedagogical and administrative capacities in the HEIs.